Driving Home for Christmas: In popular culture

+Chris Rea's version is used in the Season 2 Christmas special of the BBC series Gavin & Stacey, as the characters from Wales drive to Essex.
+One of the characters comments on his love of Rea's songs.

 In December 2020, a joke about Dominic Cummings' journey to Durham during the coronavirus lockdown, which referenced the song in the punchline, was announced as the winner of UK TV channel Gold's annual "Christmas Cracker Joke" competition.
 The joke read: "What is Dominic Cummings' favourite Christmas song?
 'Driving Home for Christmas'".

-The song was used for a Christmas montage on the show, Gavin and Stacey.
-It was played during interspersing scene of Stacey's family driving as Gavin's family, hosting Christmas, prepares for their arrival.